freenas/freenas-docs/userguide/vms.rst

   include :guilabel:`VNC`, a :guilabel:`Serial` shell, or other options.
 For :guilabel:`VNC`, the VM must have a VNC device with :guilabel:`Web Interface` enabled.

+Popups ask to confirm the choice when shutting down, powering off, or deleting a VM.

 .. index:: Deleting VMs